Brandi Love: Politics

 Love is a self-described conservative and Republican who supported Donald Trump and "voted for Bill Clinton back in the day".
 She has written articles for The Federalist, a conservative online magazine.

 In July 2021, Love was expelled from a Florida conference by the conservative student organization Turning Point USA after attending several panels.
-Conservatives, following a group of white nationalists known as Groypers, denounced Love being admitted to a conference with minors, while Federalist co-founder Ben Domenech criticized the ban.
-Love denounced the ban as an example of "cancel culture".
+Many conservatives denounced Love being admitted to a conference aimed towards younger students and minors, while Federalist co-founder Ben Domenech criticized the ban.
+Love denounced the ban as an example of cancel culture.

 She later told Newsweek that she would support a presidential campaign by Florida governor Ron DeSantis in 2024 if Trump declined to run again.